 Pinterest has a significant impact on how buyers plan for the holiday season.
 From pinning gift-giving wish lists to exploring how they want their home to look for holiday parties, Pinterest users turn to the platform as their main hub to find products they love.
 With over 300 million monthly active users, Pinterest is the spot for brands to attract new customers this holiday season.

 In a recent Adlucent and Pinterest co-hosted webinar, we dove into 2019 consumer expectations, as well as how to capitalize on the holiday customer journey, set cross-channel goals, and optimize your account structure.
-Below are some key takeaways to guide you along while watching the webinar.
+Below are some key takeaways and social media best practices to guide you along while watching the webinar.

 “Visual is critical for inspiring a purchase journey.”